 Young man or woman, charismatic, daydreamer, imaginative, idealist, and seductive.

-Reversed: Stubborn, immature, avoiding commitment, bizarre.
+Reversed: Stubborn, immature, avoiding commitment, and bizarre.